Last Updated on: September 2, 2022

 Though there are existing welfare schemes for handling the same, the efficiency and the effect of these schemes are quite low.

-This is where technology and especially Data Science could prove immensely helpful.
+This is where technology and especially Data Science in agriculture could prove immensely helpful.

 Technology has seeped into every part of our society.
 Though it has its drawbacks, it has helped to a great extent.
 Data Science has been an evolving area of study and research for quite some time now.
 This methodology could be used in agriculture to improve the overall process, from end-to-end.